Shutsen/daily-happiness-voter/README.md

 * vue.js in the frontend
 * postgres as a database

-## After setup
-When you seed your database, you have 4 users, all with the password '12345'.
-You can login using this pass and one of the emails:

-Everyone can vote their happiness level of the day.
-Only managers can view the insights page.

-* cor@tisone.com (employee)
-* brik@olage.com (employee)
-* conny@komen.com (employee)
-* magda@wel.com (manager)

 ## Project setup

 To run this locally, create a postgres database "happiness_voter"